HaloG3/DSA_prep/input handling.md

-Here’s a **complete guide with intuition** to input parsing in DSA problem-solving, so you can master it and apply it in any competitive coding or real interview scenario.
+Here’s a **complete guide with intuition** to input parsing in DSA problem-solving,
 ---

-## ✅ 1️⃣. **Single Integer Input**

 ### 📚 Problem Example:

 > The first line contains a single integer `N`.

-### ✅ Code Pattern:

 ```python
 N = int(input())